cosinekitty/sapphire/doc/Zoo.md

 It belongs to the family of [Sapphire chaos modules](SapphireChaosModules.md).

-If you don't like algebra, Zoo also comes with plenty of example factory presets, each of which generates a distinctive chaotic output:
+If you don't like algebra, Zoo also comes with plenty of example factory presets, each of which generates a distinctive chaotic output. **Right-click on the CHAOS knob** to see a list of example attractors you can load and use:

 ![Zoo factory presets](images/zoo_factory_presets.png)